 How do I help someone with dementia take part in conversations successfully?
 There are several easy techniques to help our loved ones and clients avoid embarrassment, join in conversations, and feel a part of the group.

-Focus on the present.
 Sometimes we’re alone with a loved one or client and want to enjoy a companionable conversation.
 Start by choosing topics from what’s there in the present.
 Avoid bringing up past or future events, which require memory and rational thought.
 Look around you.
 Anything you can see, hear, taste, or touch is good subject matter.
 People with dementia are still able to enjoy sensory information through their intuitive thought processes.
-So turn to what is nearby for discussion.
+So turn to what is nearby for subject matter.

-Introduce forgotten memories.
 It’s unkind to put someone on the spot and ask them to use memory skills they are losing or have already lost.
 But it’s a great kindness to recall for them the memories you know they were once loved and drew enjoyment from.
 So be their story teller.
-Tell them their memories like you might tell a bedtime story.
+Tell them their memories like bedtime stories.